microsoft/vscode-docs/docs/remote/vsonline.md

 The Visual Studio Online documentation has Quickstarts for all three clients.
 The Quickstarts will fast-track you through signing in to VS Online, creating your first environment, and connecting to it with your preferred client:

-* [VS Online in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use the Visual Studio Online extension to connect and work in your environment.
+* [VS Online in VS Code](https://docs.microsoft.com/visualstudio/online/quickstarts/vscode) - Use the [VS Online extension](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) to connect and work in your environment.
 * [VS Online in the browser](https://docs.microsoft.com/visualstudio/online/quickstarts/browser) - Connect to your VS Online environment through a browser-based editor.
 * [VS Online in Visual Studio IDE](https://docs.microsoft.com/visualstudio/online/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for VS Online.